Lucas v. South Carolina Coastal Council: Background

-State of law
+Petitioner David H. Lucas owned two vacant oceanfront lots in the Beachwood East Subdivision of the Wild Dunes development on the Isle of Palms in Charleston County, South Carolina.
 South Carolina's Coastal Zone Management Act (1977) required owners of coast land in "critical areas" near beaches to obtain permits from Respondent South Carolina Coastal Council before committing the land to new uses.
-The state's Beachfront Management Act (1988), S.C.
-Code Ann. § 48-39-10 et seq.
-(1989 Cum.
-Supp.), increased the regulations on the use of coastal land.

-Facts of case

-Petitioner David H. Lucas owned two vacant oceanfront lots in the Beachwood East Subdivision of the Wild Dunes development on the Isle of Palms in Charleston County, South Carolina.
-The Beachfront Management Act effectively prevented Petitioner Lucas from erecting homes on properties due to the effects it would have on the public beach.
+The Beachfront Management Act, passed two years after Lucas's purchase of the lots, effectively prevented Petitioner Lucas from erecting homes on properties due to the effects it would have on the public beach.
+Lucas argued that this constituted a regulatory taking and was not a valid exercise of the state's police power.

-Prior history
+Lower courts

 Lucas filed suit asserting that the restrictions on the use of his lots was a taking of his property without just compensation.
 The lower court agreed and awarded Lucas $1,232,387.50 as just compensation for the regulatory taking.
 The government of South Carolina appealed, and the Supreme Court of South Carolina reversed.

-Procedural posture

-Petitioner Lucas seeks reversal of the South Carolina Supreme Court judgment, reinstatement of the trial court judgment, and declaration that the Beachfront Management Act constituted a taking.

-Supreme Court Review
+At the Supreme Court

-Issue

-Whether the South Carolina Supreme Court erred in holding that the Beachfront Management Act was a valid exercise of the police power and did not constitute a taking.